Gate-Defined Topological Josephson Junctions in Bernal Bilayer Graphene

-Here, $\beta_I$ and $\alpha_R$ respectively denote Ising and Rashba SOC couplings.
-The magnitudes of $\beta_I$ and $\alpha_R$ depend on the BLG/WSe$_2$ interface quality as well as their relative twist angle~\cite{Li2019, David2019, Naimer2021, YangZhi2022}.
+Here, $\beta_I$ and $\alpha_R$ respectively denote Ising and Rashba SOC couplings, whose magnitudes depend on the BLG/WSe$_2$ interface quality and twist angle~\cite{Li2019, David2019, Naimer2021, YangZhi2022}.
 For example, $\beta_I \sim 0.7-2$ meV was extracted using quantum Hall measurements in different devices ~\cite{Island2019, zhang2023, Holleis2023}.
-The Rashba scale is harder to directly measure, but can be conservatively estimated as $\alpha_R \sim 1-3\text{meV}\cdot a$ (see SM Sec.~II).
+The Rashba scale is harder to directly measure, but can be conservatively estimated~\cite{Supp} as $\alpha_R \sim 1-3\text{meV}\cdot a$.

-{\bf \emph{Inter-valley coherence.}}~Topological superconductivity emerges when an odd number of Fermi surfaces acquire a pairing gap.
+{\bf \emph{Intervalley coherence.}}~Topological superconductivity emerges when an odd number of Fermi surfaces acquire a pairing gap.
 To this end, SOC in coordination with a Zeeman field facilitates the removal of spin degeneracy, though valley degeneracy in BLG provides an added obstruction.
 Coulomb interactions can lift the latter degeneracy by promoting symmetry-breaking within the spin-valley subspace, akin to Stoner ferromagnetism~\cite{Zhou2021_cor, Zhou2021_BLG, zhang2023}.
-Valley polarized states---in which electrons preferentially populate either the $K$ or $K'$ valley---are antagonistic to Cooper pairing and thus likely irrelevant for the parent state of superconductivity in BLG.
-We instead focus on IVC orders, wherein valley degeneracy is lifted via spontaneous coherent tunneling between the $K$ and $K'$ valleys; such states more naturally host superconductivity since the resonance condition for inter-valley Cooper pairing can persist.
-Table I in the SM \cite{Supp} classifies possible translation-invariant IVC order parameters.
+Valley polarized states---in which electrons preferentially populate either the $K$ or $K'$ valley---are antagonistic to Cooper pairing and thus likely irrelevant for the parent state of superconductivity.
+We instead focus on IVC orders, wherein valley degeneracy is lifted via spontaneous coherent tunneling between $K$ and $K'$; such states more naturally host superconductivity since the resonance condition for intervalley Cooper pairing can persist.
+Table I in the SM \cite{Supp} classifies possible IVC orders.
 While we expect that our proposal holds for generic IVC states, so long as they support gapped zero-momentum Cooper pairing, we focus for concreteness on the subset that preserves $\mathcal{T}$, $C_3$, and $M_x$.
 To linear order in momentum, the corresponding IVC order parameter can be expressed as

 where $\lambda_0$ describes a spin- and momentum-independent contribution and $\lambda_1$ encodes a spin-valley-orbit coupling.

 Supplementing Eq.~\eqref{eq_H0} with both the above IVC order parameter and an in-plane Zeeman field $\bm{h}$ yields the putative normal-state Hamiltonian